2600hz/kazoo/ANNOUNCEMENTS.md

 #### Erlang Version Support

-Starting with Kazoo 4.0 Erlang support will target 18+ and will not be backward compatable with prior Erlang versions.
+Starting with Kazoo 4.0 Erlang support will target 18+ and will not be backward compatible with prior Erlang versions.

 #### Number Manager